 Lots of live bugs makes this game creepy, crawly fun.
 And in our minds, the more the merrier!

 How To Play: Players will need to pair up for this game.
-One player is handcuffed holding a LIVE BUG while their partner has to dig through a bucket of worms (or crickets) to find the stickers that match the handcuff code.
+One player is handcuffed holding a LIVE BUG while their partner has to dig through a bucket of worms, crickets or superworms (we mixed all 3!) to find the stickers that match the handcuff code.
 If the handcuffed player drops the bug or squishes it before being unlocked, they are disqualified.
 Place chairs in a circle for all the handcuffed teammates to sit down.
 Put the bin of bugs in middle.
 The partner digs through the bin of bugs in the middle finding one letter/number at a time, going in order.
 The first player to unlock their partner wins.

 To Prep: Make paper handcuffs out of cardstock and use stickers to make unique code combinations for each partnership.
 Then prep a bin of extra stickers and lots of bugs for the teams to have to search through.
 We like to buy superworms at the local pet store because they don’t like being uncovered and will squirm around trying to hide again.